 I get jealous sometimes.
 I’m not going to deny that.
 And when it happens I don’t really like the person it turns me into.
-But rather than suppressing and denying that feeling, like many techniques suggest, I do the opposite.
+But rather than suppressing and denying that feeling, like many techniques, suggests, I do the opposite.

 “Jealousy, Turning Saints into the Sea”